Dr María Teresa Vera Rojas

 Brief CV

-Dra.
-María Teresa Vera Rojas is a Lecturer in Spanish Literature at the Universitat de les Illes Balears since September 2021.
-She is a research member of ADHUC—Research Center Theory, Gender, Sexuality at the Universitat de Barcelona, and is the Chair of the Section on Venezuelan Studies of LASA (Latin American Studies Association).
+María Teresa Vera Rojas (Caracas, Venezuela) is an Associate professor in the Department of Spanish, Modern, and Classical Languages at Universitat de les Illes Balears, where she teaches Spanish and Latin American literature in the Spanish language and literature degree program.
+She is also a researcher at ADHUC—Research Center Theory, Gender, Sexuality at the Universitat de Barcelona, and is currently the Chair of the Section on Venezuelan Studies of LASA (Latin American Studies Association).

 She holds a PhD in Cultural and Gender Studies from the Universitat de Barcelona (2016) and a PhD in Hispanic Studies from the University of Houston (Texas, USA, 2007).
 She received her degree in Literature from the Universidad Católica Andrés Bello (Caracas, Venezuela) and a MA in Latin American Literature from the Universidad Simón Bolívar, (Caracas, Venezuela), she also holds a MA in Gender Studies from the Universitat de Barcelona (Barcelona, Spain).